 OA represents the top threat to the joints for those in the middle and upper age brackets.

-An OA sufferer experiences chronic pain when the cartilage that serves as padding in the joints gradually deteriorates.
+An OA sufferer experiences Complex Regional Pain Syndrome when the cartilage that serves as padding in the joints gradually deteriorates.

 The changes can include a build-up of fluid, the development of a bony overgrowth, and loosening and a weakness of muscles and tendons, all of which may limit movement and cause pain and swelling.